 - Limit your media consumption.
 Read just enough to stay informed.
 Turn off the newsfeed or take a digital break.
 Take some time for yourself, go for a walk, or spend time with friends and family doing things that you enjoy.

 - Avoid discussions about the election if you think they might produce conflict.
 Be aware of how much you’re discussing the election with friends, family members or coworkers.
+(Or do a complete flash back to the time when it wasn’t polite to talk about politics!)

 - Recognize that stress and anxiety about what might happen is not productive.
 Channel your concerns into making a positive difference on issues you care about.
 Consider volunteering in your community, advocating for an issue you support or joining a local group.